billthecatt/UltimateDockerSandstormProject/readme.md

 Now testing t2.xlarge which boosts the vcpu from 2 to 4 and the ram from 4g to 16g.

+After playtesting t2.xlarge this doesn't appear to be the right instance class due to the busrstable nature of this instance family.
+See here for why: https://www.apptio.com/blog/ec2-m5-vs-t3/ as a result, we're moving to testing m5.large which is cheaper anyway?!?!

 #### Getting the SnickCH docker working:

 ```